 Which values will actually go stale?
 Modification time, name, more rarely type.
 If an atomic save [replacing a file with a new one of the same name] happens underneath, should we even be required to notice?

-NO_MODIFICATION_ALLOWED_ERR6 user agent MUST use this code when attempting to write to a file or directory which cannot be modified due to the state of the underlying filesystem.
+NoModificationAllowedError The user attempted to write to a file or directory which could not be modified due to the state of the underlying filesystem.

-PATH_EXISTS_ERR12 user agent MUST use this code when failing to create a file or directory due to the existence of a file or directory with the same path.
+PathExistsError The user agent failed to create a file or directory due to the existence of a file or directory with the same path.

-• it is determined that certain files are unsafe for access within a Web application
+• A required file was unsafe for access within a Web application

-• it is determined that too many calls are being made on file resources
+• Too many calls are being made on filesystem resources

 This is a security error code to be used in situations not covered by any other error codes.